alexjoverm/blog/source/_posts/Test-Properties-and-Custom-Events-in-Vue-js-Components-with-Jest.md

 Here we're totally replacing the `handleClick` method, accessible on the vm of the wrapper component returned by the mount function.

-We can make it even easier by using `setMethods` helper that the official tools provide us:
+However, the above test will fail because we didn't indicate that we want to use a Jest Mock function, and not the original method.
+To fix this, we use the helper method `setMethods` that the official tools provide us:

 ```javascript
 it('calls handleClick when click on message', () => {